DarkStar7471/CTF-Write-Ups-And-Items/TryHackMe/Blue-Win7/README.md

 ![alt text](./images/logo.gif?raw=true "Logo")

-**Source:** DarkStar7471 aka J0n
+**Source:** Created by DarkStar7471 aka J0n

 ***Description:***

 ​	A realistic (at the time of writing) Windows box that is relatively simple in complexity.

 ***Related Hosting Links***